Tom Curry (rugby union)

-Thomas Michael Curry (born 15 June 1998) is an English rugby union player, currently playing with the Sale Sharks.
-He plays primarily as a flanker but has also been capped at Number 8 for England.
+Thomas Michael Curry (born 15 June 1998) is an English professional rugby union player who plays as a flanker for Premiership Rugby club Sale Sharks and the England national team.

 Club career

-Curry played for Crewe & Nantwich in the early stages of his amateur career where he was coached by his father as well as local cult hero Bobby Walsh.
+Curry played for Crewe & Nantwich in the early stages of his amateur career where he was coached by his father.

 Curry made his professional debut against Scarlets on 15 October 2016 in the European Champions Cup, becoming the fourth-youngest English player and youngest Sale Sharks player to have played in the competition.
 He scored on his Premiership Rugby debut on 30 October 2016, becoming the third-youngest scorer in the competition.
 At the end of the 2016-17 season, he was named a joint recipient of Sale Sharks' Young Player of the Season award, sharing the award with his brother Ben.
-He captained Sale in their semi-final defeat to Exeter Chiefs in the 2020-21 season, his first playoff appearance for the club.

-In the 2021-22 season Curry made 11 appearances for Sale.
-He started Sale's Champion's Cup quarter final loss to Racing 92.
+Curry played in the 2019–20 Premiership Rugby Cup final which saw Sale defeat Harlequins to lift the trophy.
+He captained Sale in their semi-final defeat to Exeter Chiefs during the 2020-21 season, his first league playoff appearance for the club.
+The following campaign saw Curry make eleven appearances for Sale including their Champion's Cup quarter final loss to Racing 92.

-In the 2022-23 season Curry scored a try in Sale's second round win over Bath Rugby.
+In the 2022-23 season, Curry scored a try in Sale's second round win over Bath Rugby.
 He then scored against defending champions Leicester Tigers at Welford Road in round five.
-Curry scored his first try in the Champions Cup in a 39-0 win against Ulster on 11 December 2022.
+Curry scored his first try in the Champions Cup during a 39-0 win against Ulster on 11 December 2022.
+At the end of that campaign he started in the 2023 Premiership final which they lost against Saracens to finish runners up.

+In November 2023, Curry underwent a hip operation which ruled him out of the entire 2023-24 Premiership Rugby season, along with the 2024 Six Nations.